 The interdependence of form and meaning is also the focus of my teaching, particularly at the 100 and 200 levels.
 In my survey courses (ARTS101 and ARTS105, an Introduction to Architecture), as well as in my 200-level classes on Greek Art, Roman Art, Medieval Art and Islamic art, I begin by asking students to tell me, “What choices did the designer of this monument make?”
 By isolating each work’s defining formal properties, we can link them to the particular needs or expectations of their ancient users and thence to their social function.
 This approach conveys both the importance of visual analysis and the inseparability of art and historical context.
-I am currently exploring ways to encourage more interactive learning in my classroom by "flipping" my classes -- that is, putting much of the content I usually deliver in lectures into videos which students will watch ahead of time, thereby freeing classtime up for discussion, debates, group work, review, etc.

 The second focus of my scholarship and teaching is the reception and reuse of ancient monuments in the modern world, by scholars, collectors, governments and various other interest groups.
 I have developed this interest into two 300-level courses, one on Museums (syllabus